 Q. How do I get paid?

-A. You will receive your monthly reimbursement check on or before the last day of each month in either a direct deposit or a paper check.
+A. You will receive your monthly reimbursement check on or before the first day of each month in either a direct deposit or a paper check.
 The first and last month the student is in your home your reimbursement will be pro-rated.

 Q. Will I need to pay taxes?